jdoleary/Spellmasons/docs/PlaytestHistory.md

+## 2022.02.07 Brad
+- There were 3 clients, I closed one client, brad didn't vote.
+It moves me into the game but left him on the vote screen
+- Revisit the idea of cards if they're not treated like playable cards
+- Default everyone back to full mana at beginning of level or else they'll bum around at the end of a level
+- Number below them to show hotkeys
+- Bug: if he choses a card when the cursor is still, it doesn't take distance into account
+- idea: Pickups should be destroyable if you cast on them
+- Feedback UI for mana multiplier
+- Don't be cheeky, same color for all units when dealing with radius and such (planning view - enemies one color; friendlies another)
+- Why can you target skeles but not destroy them?
+- If you have just enough mana, enemies are both targetable and not depending on which side of their circle you hover over.
+Make it so that casting on enemies always shows the value of their actual distance.
+This was a bug for UI but the game logic didn't let him cast because it's using his location
+- On accidental disconnect. it shows him as disconnected on my screen even though he can still take his turn and move around.
+He didn't get to pick an upgrade because I moved on beyond that screen. "shouldn't he still get his level up reward?" even if the game has moved on.
+Error shows "Client is already associated with a Player instance, so a new one cannot be created.
+01c0d178-5b46-4d75-a0f4-98cc3b1c2d46"
+- Mana cost update when you press ESC, not just when you move yoru mouse
+- There was a desync with enemy units
+  - On brads screen later one of the units went through a wall (didn't collide)
+  - It happened again when brad clicked on the portal but there was a wall in the way.
+On his screen he stopped and had to manually navigate around it but for me I got to the upgrade screen before he was in which suggests that he wasn't colliding
+- Ranged units should pursue you if you're out of their range, they shouldn't just stand still
+  - Every unit should always be trying to get in position to do damage
+- Click for info doesn't conflict with click to cast in brad's opinion he just cleared it out when he needed to inspect (maybe I could change the cursor too to help with this)
+- Sand golems don't run away
+- Remove sand golems min range, just a max range
+- Queued spell should reset on next level
 ## 2022.02.07 Erin
 - Erin expected to see line from me to enemies when casting chain to show that it's casting from me
 - Bug: Summoner was hiding under portal - confusing